FabianGuarascio/RGB-Keyboard/README.md

 ## Wait , there is more.
 At last , this is an Angular 15 project which uses stand alone component.
-The rgbKeyboard is aa standalone component so you can copy the folder and paste it onto your angular project (it must be Angular V15 or support Stand Alone Components)
+The rgbKeyboard is an standalone component so you can copy the folder and paste it onto your angular project (it must be Angular V15 or support Stand Alone Components)